CoderMJLee/MJRefresh/README.md

 或
 // Set the callback（Once you enter the refresh status，then call the action of target，that is call [self loadMoreData]） self.tableView.mj_footer = [MJRefreshAutoNormalFooter footerWithRefreshingTarget:self refreshingAction:@selector(loadMoreData)];

+// When PTR is done, please call `endRefreshing` to end the PTR [self.tableView.mj_footer endRefreshing];
 ```
 ![(上拉刷新01-默认)](http://images0.cnblogs.com/blog2015/497279/201506/141205090047696.gif)